MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Remove-MgBetaGroupTeamChannelSharedWithTeam.md

 Unshare a channel with a team by deleting the corresponding sharedWithChannelTeamInfo resource.
 This operation is allowed only for channels with a **membershipType** value of `shared`.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Remove-MgGroupTeamChannelSharedWithTeam](/powershell/module/Microsoft.Graph.Teams/Remove-MgGroupTeamChannelSharedWithTeam?view=graph-powershell-v1.0)

 ## SYNTAX

 ### Delete (Default)